OpenMW/openmw/docs/source/reference/lua-scripting/overview.rst

 Global scripts
     Lua scripts that are not attached to any game object and are always active.
 Global scripts can not be started or stopped during a game session.
 Lists of global scripts are defined by `omwscripts` files, which should be :ref:`registered <Lua scripting>` in `openmw.cfg`.

+Menu scripts
+    Lua scripts that are ran regardless of a game being loaded.
+They can be used to add features to the main menu and manage save files.

 Local scripts
     Lua scripts that are attached to some game object.
 A local script is active only if the object it is attached to is in an active cell.
 There are no limitations to the number of local scripts on one object.
 Local scripts can be attached to (or detached from) any object at any moment by a global script.
 In some cases inactive local scripts still can run code (for example during saving and loading), but while inactive they can not see nearby objects.